-When Minnesota became a territory in 1849, it was determined that the state needed an official seal.
-Choosing such a seal was a chore given to territorial Governor Alexander Ramsey and statesman Henry Sibley.
-The two considered the matter through a number of correspondences before finally deciding on an image and motto sufficient and appropriate for the new territory.
+When Minnesota became a territory in 1849, it was determined that it needed an official seal.
+Choosing such a seal was a chore given to Territorial Governor Alexander Ramsey and statesman Henry Sibley.
+The two considered the matter through a number of correspondences before finally deciding on what they considered an image and motto sufficient and appropriate for the new territory.

-The first design for a territorial seal was drafted in a Minnesota territorial congressional committee.
-The design depicted an Indian family, with a lodge, a canoe, and accessories, receiving a white visitor accepting the pipe of peace.
-The idea was to symbolize the eternal friendship of the two races.
-But, this depiction was rejected by the house.
+The first design for a territorial seal was drafted in a Minnesota Territorial Congressional Committee.
+The design depicted an Indian family, with a lodge, a canoe, and accessories, receiving a white visitor who was accepting the pipe of peace.
+The idea was to symbolize the eternal friendship of the two cultures.
+But, this depiction was rejected by the House.

 As for the motto on the seal, Governor Ramsey preferred “something characteristic in an eminent degree of American goaheadativeness – something suggestive of enterprise – courage – tireless industry.”
 The two finally decided on a Latin motto which translated to, “I wish to see what is beyond.”
 It was meant to depict the thoughts of the farmer in the image.

 How do I explain this?
 There were no epic battles.
 There was no damsel in distress.
 No “once upon a time” or “happily ever after.”
 Yet, it was the most significant event in the history of Minnesota, the place you live.
 It was the beginning of everything you now know.
 It was the beginning of the world you live in, but you’ve never even heard of this event.
 You’ve never been told.
 For it happened long ago, too long ago for its effects to be seen as anything but ancillary.
 Commonplace.
 Routine.